-I hope that you find the following information and guidance useful; please do not hesitate to contact the school should you require clarification or further information.
+Further useful information and guidance for parents and new students is available on our website at www.highcliffeschool.com by following the link 'New Intake Information and Guidance'.
+We do hope that you find this information useful; please do not hesitate to contact the school should you require clarification or further information.